Skip to content

 (Can’t find plans below on Bluehost anymore)

-The final optimised hosting plan offered by Bluehost costs $49.99/£36.15*a month and is called the ultimate plan.
+The final optimised hosting plan Bluehost offers costs $49.99/£36.15*a month and is called the ultimate plan.
 With this plan, you get 8GB of RAM alongside 240 GB of storage and 240GB of backup.
-You are allowed an unlimited amount of visitors which is great because more and more visitors can come to your website without you needing to worry.
+You are allowed unlimited visitors, which is great because more and more visitors can come to your website without you needing to worry.

 The normal price of this plan is $129.99/£94.01* a month, which is an astonishing 65% off.